Vyndorix/LARGE_FILE_GENERATOR_IN_RUST/README.md

 # LARGE_FILE_GENERATOR_IN_RUST
-generates one large file in rust
+Generates a large ah file in Rust run it for 10 minutes and check how large it gets run this on your teacher's computer as a funny prank.
+STAR ME PLEASEEEEEEE